2018 — Rolling Hills Estates, CA/US

 Though I evaluate professional advocates every day in my courtroom, I am judging you within a high school debate paradigm.
 I endeavor to adhere to your norms, but I reconcile this with my professional experience, which is grounded in real human controversy with consequences to human life and liberty.
 Your argumentation may be just as sophisticated as that of the lawyers, but courtroom rules are different.
 At tournaments I do my best to respect generally accepted debate theory.

 I'm a ‘policy maker’ in that I weigh impacts and a ‘Tabula Rasa’ judge in that I am an open-minded skeptic.
 You have the burden of persuasion on claims you assert, requiring sufficient warrant; dropping is concession, but not equivalent to proof.
 Sophistry has no weight.
-Delusionary impact scenarios are not persuasive.
+Delusionary impact scenarios are not persuasive; prove real links.
+Regardlesss of points of order I protect the flow.

 I’m open to authentic value debate, even in policy rounds, and vice versa; ‘net benefits’ will not always be the best framework for evaluation of a resolution.
 In the real world, cost/benefit analysis is bounded by value limits.
-Fact resolutions happen!
+While I enjoy policy topics the most, fact resolutions happen!
 Deal with them.
 They are the basis for real world argument in science and in law, for example.
 Impact calculus is misplaced here; preponderance of the evidence, as measured by its persuasive force, is a legitimate standard, as is hypothesis testing.

 Speed is not a problem, per se, if you speak very clearly.
 Repeating your tags would be helpful.
-If I don't understand you, you can't win the argument, so pay attention to the judge.
+If I don't understand you, you can't win the argument.
+I will not say ‘clear’ or ‘slow’ so pay attention to the judge.
 While I enjoy and prefer the breadth of argumentation you may present using an accelerated pace, if you double breathe I can't flow you.
 But fast is fine if it is audible, clear and persuasive.

 I’m grateful for the opportunity to evaluate your debate.
 I hope that I may contribute to your education as an advocate, with the aspiration that you will use this experience to make this world a better place.
 I hope to learn from you as well so that I may do the same.